 - If you stop it, does he go right back to licking?

-- Can you determine if the dog engages in the behavior when no one is there to see it by videotaping your when he is left alone.
+- Can you determine if the dog engages in the behavior when no one is there to see it by videotaping your dog when he is alone?

 You will also want to make sure to mention any other clinical or behavioral changes you have noticed in your dog, in case they are related — from personality or activity changes to changes in diet, appetite or water intake.
 Lastly, make sure to consider whether anything has changed in your dog’s environment that might be upsetting him or her, such as: